blefnk/blefnk/content/blog/articles/cli.md

 ---
 title: "CLIs: The problem.
 The solution.
-The Reliverse CLI"
+The Rse CLI & Rempts"
 description: A detailed guide to the Reliverse CLI, including the problem it solves, the solution it provides, and what it can do.
 ---